 The Rann of Kutch is a salt marshy land in the Thar Desert in the Kutch district of western Gujarat.
 It lies between Gujarat in India and the Sindh province in Pakistan.
 It comprises of around 30,000 sq. km of land which includes.The inhabitants of Kutch are called Kutchhi and have a language of their own with the same name.
 The Great Rann of Kutch, The Little Rann of Kutch and Banni grassland.The Rann of Kutch is famous for its white salty desert sand and is reputed to be the largest salt desert in the world.

-Kalo Dungar or the Black Hills which is Kutch’s highest point provides the awesomest aerial view of the Rann.The Kalo Dungar is also famous for a 400-year-old Dattatreya temple.
+The Black Hills which is Kutch’s highest point provides the awesomest aerial view of the Rann.The Kalo Dungar is also famous for a 400-year-old Dattatreya temple.
 Legend says that when Dattatreya walked on the earth, he stopped at the Black Hills and found a band of starving jackals.
 Being a god, he offered them his body to eat and as they ate, his body continually regenerated itself.
-Because of this, for the last four centuries, the priest at the temple prepare a batch of prasad, cooked rice, that is fed to the jackals after the evening aarti.
+For the last four centuries, the priest at the temple prepare a batch of prasad, cooked rice, that is fed to the jackals after the evening aarti.

 Established in the 2002, "Bhujodi Arts & Crafts", are a leading Manufacturer, Supplier, Retailer, Exporter and Service Provider of a wide range of Hand Embroidery Salwar Suits, Hand Block Prints, Hand Embroideries, Bandhani Products, Leather Products and Skirts & Wrap - Arounds.
 These products are widely appreciated for their perfect finish, attractive colors, skin friendliness and latest designs.
 Besides, we offer services for these products as per the client's demands.